techjay-c/tp/docs/UserGuide.md

 ## Dentist Features

 ### Adding a dentist : `add-dentist`
 Adds a dentist to ToothTracker list of dentists.
 This is helpful when:

-* You are using ToothTracker for the first time and you have to add your dentists' particulars.
+* You are using ToothTracker for the first time, and you have to add your dentists' particulars.
-* A new dentist has joined your dental clinic.
+* You are adding a new dentist who has joined your dental clinic.

-**Format:** `add-dentist n/NAME p/PHONE e/EMAIL s/SPECIALIZATION y/YOE [t/TAG]…​`
+**Format:** `add-dentist n/NAME p/PHONE s/SPECIALIZATION y/YOE [e/EMAIL] [h/ADDRESS] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A dentist can have any number of <code>TAG</code>s (including zero tags).

+<code>EMAIL</code> and <code>ADDRESS</code> are optional to be put.
+You may use edit-dentist command to update them in the future.
 </div>

 Examples:

+* `add-dentist n/Xavier Ronald p/99773311 s/Whitening y/1 e/roaldxavier@hotmail.com
+  h/Yishun Street 72, Blk 742, #03-354, Singapore 512742 t/Undergraduate Trainee`
+  This adds a dentist named 'Xavier Roald' with phone number '99773311', email 'roaldxavier@hotmail.com', address 'Yishun Street 72, Blk 742, #03-354, Singapore 512742', specialising in 'Whitening' with 1 year of experience, who is undergoing University Training program under Dentistry.
-* `add-dentist n/Bob p/12345678 e/bobjune@gmail.com y/6 s/braces`  adds a dentist named 'Bob' with phone number '
+* `add-dentist n/Bob p/12345678 e/bobjune@gmail.com y/6 s/braces`
-  12345678' and email ‘bobjune@gmail.com’, who has 6 years of experience and specializing in 'braces' into ToothTracker dentist list.
+  This adds a dentist named 'Bob' with phone number '12345678' and email ‘bobjune@gmail.com’, who has 6 years of experience and specializing in 'braces' into ToothTracker dentist list.
-* `add-dentist n/Emmanuel Chua p/99887766 y/8 s/surgery t/extraction` adds a dentist named 'Emmanuel Chua' with phone
+* `add-dentist n/Emmanuel Chua p/99887766 y/8 s/surgery t/extraction`
-  number '99887766' who has 8 years of experience specializing in 'surgery' with a tag of 'extraction' into ToothTracker dentist list.
+  This adds a dentist named 'Emmanuel Chua' with phone number '99887766' who has 8 years of experience specializing in 'surgery' with a tag of 'extraction' into ToothTracker dentist list.

 ### Editing a dentist: `edit-dentist`

 Edits one or more details of the dentist at the specified Dentist ID.
 This is helpful when:
-The particulars of a dentist need to be updated.
+* The particulars of a dentist need to be updated.
+* Optional dentist details were not provided previously.
-You accidentally entered incorrect information about a dentist into the ToothTrack database.
+* You accidentally entered incorrect information about a dentist into the ToothTrack database.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can edit the particulars in any order and you can edit more than one detail of the dentist.